- counselling skills including active listening and a non-judgemental approach

 With experience and further study you could become a senior psychologist or head of a psychology department.
 You could also move into lecturing.

-You'll find more details about working in psychology from The British Psychological Society.Data from National Careers Service.
+You'll find more details about working in psychology from The British Psychological Society.Powered by Pathways.